ubccr/terf/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You have a directory of images that have been labeled and you want to build an
-image dataset that can be used in Tensorflow.
+image dataset that can be used in TensorFlow.
 First step is to generate a CSV
 file in the following format::

 	image_path,image_id,label_id,label_text,label_raw,source